 — Camping For Women (@campingforwomen) May 3, 2019

 Beyond the Tent is managed by Ryan Cunningham, who is on a mission to “get families, singles, anyone and everyone outdoors and enjoying the world of camping.”

-The blog has a great selection of posts with family-friendly camping tips, advice, and recipes.
-The “Start Here” tab has useful resources like a camping checklist and first aid basics.
+The blog has a great selection of posts with family-friendly camping tips, advice and recipes.
+If you’re just getting started, the blog has useful resources like a camping checklist and first aid basics.

 Follow @BeyondTheTent on Twitter.

-If you’re like me, you can only take so many meals of oatmeal, trail mix, and hot dogs while camping.
+If you’re like me, you can only stand so many meals of oatmeal, trail mix or hot dogs while camping.

 Bloggers Megan McDuffie and Michael van Vliet were in the same boat and started this blog in 2015 to blend their love of cooking with the outdoors.

 In addition to the easy-to-execute recipes, Fresh Off The Grid also posts camping guides for some spectacular locations across the U.S. and Canada.